David Fox

 In 2004, Fox joined the English Department at Phillips Academy, and in 2006, he began assisting Coach Jacques Hugon '79 with the Boys' Varsity Swimming and Diving Team.
 During the next six years under Coach Hugon's leadership, the team held a 44-4 dual-meet record (44-1 in New England) and won three New England Championships.

 In 2012, Fox was named Head Coach of the Boys' Varsity Swimming and Diving Team.
 During his eleven seasons as Head Coach--he took a sabbatical in 2015 and lost a season in 2021--Andover is 88-3 in dual meets (75-0 in New England) and has won the New England Championship each of the ten times the team has attended the meet.
-In addition, during seven of the ten seasons, Andover has been ranked among the top 25 high school programs--public and independent--in the United States.
+In addition, during eight of the eleven seasons, Andover has been ranked among the top 25 high school programs--public and independent--in the United States.

 In 2013, Andover attended its first Eastern Championships since the 1970s and placed fourth.
 In 2014, the team returned and placed fourth again.
 Following a two-year absence, Andover placed second at both the 2017 and 2018 Eastern Championships.
 2019 brought a historic achievement: Andover won its first Eastern Championship, the first New England team to do so.
 The team repeated this feat in 2020.
 After a third-place finish in 2022, Andover won its third Eastern title in 2023 and its fourth in 2024.